Information on early learning and child care

 Get ready for the new Child Care Subsidy

-Child care and early learning provides the foundation for children to develop in a safe environment while also having the opportunity to socialise with other children.
-In addition to benefiting the child's early years' development, child care and early learning also helps working families to return to work.
+Early learning and child care provides the foundation for children to develop in a safe environment while also having the opportunity to socialise with other children.
+In addition to benefiting a child's early years' development, early learning and child care also helps working families to return to work.

-On this page you will find links to information to assist you make an informed choice on child care and early learning services as well as details of financial assistance to help reduce the out-of-pocket costs of child care.
+On this page you will find links to information to assist you make an informed choice on early learning and child care services as well as details of financial assistance to help reduce your out-of-pocket costs.

-There is so much information about child care and early learning available that you might not know where to start looking for answers.
-In this section, you will find answers to the most frequently asked questions on child care.
+There is so much information about early learning and child care available that you might not know where to start looking for answers.
+In this section, you will find answers to the most frequently asked questions.

 - What are my child care options?